Poster Printing Services

 • amount of extra media used in making the print

-All posters are printed on 60-inch rolls of media; the space to the left and right of the printed area is considered the “extra media”.
+All posters are printed on wide rolls of media; the space to the left and right of the printed area is considered the “extra media”.
 Posters printed on fabric are also subject to an additional processing fee to cover increased setup and extra material used.

 COSITC poster pricing example